GautamSMok/SimpleAssertThat/README.md

 #### Features:
 1. Simple to use
-2. More readabble unit testing code
+2. More readable unit testing code
 3. Small Size(less than 6KB)
 4. Test almost every units of your project.
 5. Open source, code can be changed if required.